 You're right.
 Here is the sales engine that I think outperforms all the others (not many will admit it): recognition!

 And yes, sales people want to shine, both internally and externally!
-When a sales person wants to join Modjo, we want them to know that they will be playing at Champion's League level.
-On the external side, you can take a look at our Linkedin page, you will find :
+When a sales person wants to join Modjo, we want them to know they'll be playing at Champions League level.
+On the external side, you can take a look at our Linkedin page, where you'll find :

 Result: We receive a large number of applications, and 1 out of 2 salespeople we approach already know us!